X1Zeth2X/Hanabiv2/README.md

 ## Thanks
 I would like to thank and appreciate the following:
-* "Wednesday" and João.
+* "Wednesday" and João,

-  They gave me some ideas and code for Hanabi
+  because they gave me some ideas and code for Hanabi
-* Users

-  Thanks for using Hanabi (v2)!
-* and a bunch of other people and groups

-  Thank you.

 ## Donate
 Donating would help me speed up work on Hanabi and new features for it.